 Everyone who receives an invitation!
 If you send to international friends, then you do not stamp the envelope, as they’ll need to purchase a stamp in their own country to send it back to you.

-The only required information is a reply by date, and your options for attending or not.
+The only required information is a reply by date, names, and your options for attending or not.
 The reply by date is typically about 4-6 weeks before your wedding, which will allow you time to create a seating chart and provide final counts to all of your vendors.
 However, if you want to take your reply card to the next level, you can include plenty of other information on it!

 Number of Seats reserved: This is a line that typically says something like “We have reserved __ seats for your party” and you fill in the blank.
 It keeps people from inviting unwanted plus ones or children, and makes it clear who’s invited.